Counting acyclic and strong digraphs by descents: Strong Tournaments and Strong Digraphs

 \subsection{Eulerian Graphic Generating Functions}

 In this section, we introduce a new type of generating function which will be useful in enumerating both acyclic and strong digraphs by descents and edges.
-This new generating function is a generalization of a \emph{graphic generating function} (also called a \emph{special generating function}), which is a generating function of the form
+This new generating function is a generalization of a \emph{graphic generating function} (also called a \emph{special generating function} \cite{racyclic} or \emph{chromatic generating function} \cite[p.~321, Example 3.18.1c]{ec1}), which is a generating function of the form

 often with $y=1$.
 Graphic generating functions were first used by Robinson \cite{racyclic} and by Read \cite{read} (in the case $y=1$, with a slightly different normalization); further applications of graphic generating functions have been given by Gessel and Sagan \cite{GS96}, Gessel \cite{decomp}, and de Panafieu and Dovgal \cite{pd}.